 Otis grew up in a Black neighborhood in Berkeley, California, where his father owned and operated a neighborhood grocery store.
 Otis’s choice to live his professional and personal life as a member of the Black community was very public and well documented.
 He has written, "As a kid, I decided that if our society dictated that one had to be black or white, I would be black."

-He was a successful songwriter; one of his most famous compositions is "Every Beat of My Heart", first recorded by The Royals in 1952 and became a hit for Gladys Knight and the Pips then just 'Pips' in 1961.
-He also began featuring himself on vibraphone on many of his recordings while producing and playing the vibraphone on Johnny Ace's "Pledging My Love", which was no. 1 on the Billboard R and B chart for 10 weeks in 1955.
-He also wrote "So Fine", which was originally recorded by The Sheiks in 1955 and in 1959 was a hit for The Fiestas.
+He was a successful songwriter; one of his most famous compositions is "Every Beat of My Heart," first recorded by The Royals in 1952 and became a hit for Gladys Knight and the Pips, then just 'Pips' in 1961.
+He also began featuring himself on vibraphone on many of his recordings while producing and playing the vibraphone on Johnny Ace's "Pledging My Love," which was no. 1 on the Billboard R and B chart for ten weeks in 1955.
+He also wrote "So Fine," initially recorded by The Sheiks in 1955, and in 1959 was a hit for The Fiestas.
 As an artist and repertory man for King Records, he discovered Jackie Wilson, Hank Ballard, and Little Willie John, among others.
 He also became a disc jockey in Los Angeles.

-Otis continued performing through the 1990s and headlined the San Francisco Blues Festival in 1990 and 2000, although because of his many other interests he went through long periods where he did not perform.
+Otis continued performing through the 1990s and headlined the San Francisco Blues Festival in 1990 and 2000.
+However, because of his many other interests, he went through long periods where he did not perform.
 He was inducted into the Rock and Roll Hall of Fame in 1994 as a songwriter and producer.

 Otis hosted a radio show on KPFA, The Johnny Otis Show.
 This show aired Saturday morning, live from the Powerhouse Brewery in Sebastopol.
 Listeners were invited to stop in for breakfast and enjoy the show live.
 Due to declining health, as well as his relocation to Los Angeles, his participation in the show decreased.
 The show last aired on August 19, 2006.
 Johnny Otis died on January 17, 2012.